azat-co/node-patterns/README.md

 ---

-## Event Emitters, Modules and Callbacks are at the core of Node.
+## Event Emitters, modules and callbacks are at the core of Node.

 ---

 # Taking it Further

 * `async` and `neo-async`
 * Promises - not really helping much